AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ## Data

-As it was mentioned before, it's necessary to set latitude and longitude for the start and end point of each connector.
+It's necessary to set latitude and longitude for the start and end point of each connector.
 Note that latitude of the point should be defined first and then the longitude for each point.
 There are two different data notations: the data can be arranged as objects or as arrays.

 ### Object notation